Downtown Music Gallery

-Downtown Music Gallery is a long-running, internationally-known record store, mail-order, and performance space located in New York City.
+Downtown Music Gallery (DMG) is a long-running, internationally-known record store, mail-order, and performance space located in New York City.
 It specializes in "Downtown Music", a recognized catchphrase for avant-garde jazz and contemporary composition, experimental, and improvisational music from around the world.
-It was founded in 1991, by David Yamner, Stephen Popkin and Bruce Lee Gallanter.
+It was founded in May 1991 by David Yamner, Stephen Popkin and Bruce Lee Gallanter.